VishnuTS1997/Netflix_Analysis/README.md

 # Netflix_Analysis
-Analyzed the movies data of from different regions insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries
+Analyzed the movies data from different regions and generated insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries